SparkPost/support-docs/content/momentum/4/modules/4-adaptive.md

 In a cluster configuration, suspension of a binding can result in excessive "#mmoves" between nodes.
 To avoid this possibility always assign a `duravip_preference` for any bindings used with the adaptive module.
 For more information about mmove and DuraVIP™, see [*DuraVIP™: IP Fail over*](/momentum/4/4-cluster-config-duravip) .

 There is no upper limit to the number of bindings that can be in a binding group.
 When Adaptive Delivery is enabled, a large number of bindings in a binding group will affect performance since significant CPU time is spent checking for suspended bindings.
-For this reason, when using the adpative module, the recommended best practice is not to exceed 32 bindings per binding group.
+For this reason, when using the adaptive module, the recommended best practice is not to exceed 32 bindings per binding group.

 The adaptive module makes heavy use of throttles; therefore, the `siv_throttle_cache_size` default is `1000`.